 One last addition to FaceTime will benefit people who don’t have an iPhone.
 Apple is extending FaceTime to Android and Windows, too, though with a browser-based interface and not a dedicated app.
 You can now schedule FaceTime calls by creating shareable links.
 And just in case you’re concerned that someone uninvited might crash your call, you not only have gatekeeper powers over who can enter a call, but you can also boot people out 30 seconds after they join if they turn out to be an imposter.

 So what about SharePlay, a change so sweeping that it will also come to iPad, Mac and Apple TV software?
-When SharePlay arrives, most likely as part of the iOS 15.1 update, you'll able to stream audio or video on a FaceTime call, and it will play for the other people you're FaceTiming with, with playback synced up so that everyone's watching or listening at the same time.
+Now that SharePlay is here, you can stream audio or video on a FaceTime call, and it will play for the other people you're FaceTiming with, with playback synced up so that everyone's watching or listening at the same time.
 You can also share your iPhone screen via SharePlay.

 Other video chat apps offer similar features, whether they're built in or available as extensions, but Apple including the functionality within its own video messaging app is significant.
-And Apple clearly has high hopes for SharePlay, as it's releasing a developer tool so that software makers can add compatibility to their apps to work with FaceTime once the feature comes via a future iOS 15 update.
-To that end, Apple promises that prominent streaming services like Disney Plus, Hulu, Paramount and others.
+And Apple clearly has high hopes for SharePlay, as developers can build in support to their apps.
+Supported apps include the likely suspects like Paramount Plus and Showtime, but you'll also find a diverse array of apps like Redfin, Night Sky and the Heads Up game taking advantage of the screen-sharing features of SharePlay.
+More apps are adding support all the time.

-Before Apple removed SharePlay from iOS 15 betas — and before it returned in iOS 15.1 — I tested the feature using Apple TV Plus, watching an episode of Ted Lasso with two of my Tom's Guide colleagues.
+Most of my testing has been done using Apple TV Plus, where I watched an episode of Ted Lasso with two of my Tom's Guide colleagues.
 Each one of us could control playback from our various devices.
 I could even resize the video window to make it easier to view Ted Lasso's antics while minimizing the FaceTime window, and then flip around the sizes when I wanted to see my colleagues' reaction.
 When FaceTime arrives, you can also switch to text or audio chats, so the video playback is front and center.

-In beta form, SharePlay did a pretty good job of dropping the audio of whatever it is you're watching or listening to so that you can keep your conversation going.
-However, audio controls in SharePlay seemed to be universal — you can't boost the volume of what you're playing back without also increasing the volume on your FaceTime call, at least in my initial testing.
-Perhaps that’s something Apple is fine-tuning right now.
+During my testing, SharePlay did a pretty good job of dropping the audio of whatever it is you're watching or listening to so that you can keep your conversation going.
+However, audio controls in SharePlay seemed to be universal — you can't boost the volume of what you're playing back without also increasing the volume on your FaceTime call.

 iOS 15 review: Focus mode